themasterminds-tech/discord-friends/README.md

 ## Description

 ___
-Save discord friend information in case, so incase you lose your account you can easily backup what you saved!
+Backup discord friends incase of account loss

 ## Requirements

 ___

-1. `Python` >=3.5 or `Anaconda` (optional)
+1. `Python` >=3.5 or `Anaconda`
-2. pip modules (`django`)
-3. A discord account (with `developer options` enabled)
+2. A discord account with (`developer options`)
-4. PostgreSQL installed with database set up already (optional - best peformance)
+3. PostgreSQL installed with database set up already (optional - for best peformance)

 <br>